SSDI and Legal Representation: When to Seek Assistance

 Unfortunately, many disability claims are rejected at the initial application stage.
 In the event that the initial application gets denied, applicants have a very limited amount of time to submit a request for reconsideration to appeal the original determination.

-The appeals process consists of four stages, as mentioned above.
+The process to appeal an SSDI denial consists of four stages, as mentioned above.
 If you did not consult a lawyer for your initial application, it is highly recommended that you do so while you go through the appeals process.
 The appeals process can be difficult to navigate without the help of a competent Social Security disability attorney.

 Help Prepare for an ALJ Hearing